 Five Tactics for Collaborative Systems Change Brokers

-The first task of brokering collaborative systems change is to democratise the playing field and convene the actors who are invested in the outcome in a process of co-creation.
+• Convene: The first task of brokering collaborative systems is the process of co-creation.
 Collaborative systems change brokers seek to bring in all voices, regardless of power or size, and provide shared spaces for understanding and collaboration.

-The collaborative systems change broker has a bird’s eye view of the system and can connect the right people and organisations who are working in complementary ways.
-Brokers also act as central repositories of knowledge, providing materials and resources that guide and inspire actors toward the ultimate goal.
+• Connect: The collaborative systems change broker has a strong eye on the system and who is working in complementary ways.
+Brokers also act as central repositories of knowledge, providing materials and resources that guide and inspire actors towards the ultimate goal.

-Traditional change efforts save celebration to the end of the process; collaborative systems change brokers use this powerful social tool to not only celebrate milestones, but the process itself.
-Brokers of collaborative social change create ongoing celebratory activities—such as award ceremonies and customary events—that move the process forward and keep participants motivated and involved.
+• Celebrate: Traditional change efforts save celebration to the end of the process; collaborative systems change brokers use this powerful social tool, not just celebrate milestones, but the process itself.
+Brokers or collaborative social change create ongoing celebratory activities-such as award ceremonies and customary events that move the process forward and keep participants motivated and involved.

-Collaborative systems change involves many different change efforts, adapted to various contexts, happening concurrently.
-Collaborative systems change brokers therefore play a vital role in supporting efforts to research and measure the impact of change efforts so that local adaptations can maximize their impact and learn from one another.
+• Calibrate: Collaborative systems change involves many different change efforts, adapted to various contexts, happening concurrently.
+Collaborative systems change brokers therefore play a vital role in supporting efforts to improve the impact of change efforts.